rlaskey/dm-track/README.md

-DM.track is a system I created after I was diagnosed with diabetes mellitus.
+DM.track is a system I created when I was diagnosed with diabetes mellitus.

-It was designed to keep track of my glucose levels and insulin injections.
-It is based on the CodeIgniter PHP framework, storing data in MySQL/MariaDB.
+It is based on the TERRAIN framework, which I created for this project.
+TERRAIN requires PHP 5.4 or above.
+Data is stored in MariaDB.
 Mozilla Persona handles authentication.

-DM.track is released under the MPL v2.0 license, and I hope many people get to use and develop it!
+This, and TERRAIN, are licensed via the MPL v2.0 license, so please try it out and make it your own.